 Like other birds of prey the Osprey usually mates for life.
 The female will generally lay between two to four eggs in the Spring and they are incubated for about five weeks.
 Both the male and female will share in the incubating duties.
 The chicks do not hatch all at the same time but will hatch a few days apart which creates a dominate pecking order among them.
 The chicks will fledge somewhere at around eight to ten weeks but will remain dependent on the parents for a number of months after fledging.

 The diet of the Osprey is almost exclusively fish although they will occasionally hunt for small rodents.
 The Osprey is a great fisher bird and will usually glide slowly over the water scanning until a fish is located.
 Once a meal is spotted the Osprey will glide down to just above the water level snagging its prey with its sharp talons while in flight.
 On occasion the Osprey has also been known to dive dramatically from heights of up to one hundred feet toward the water and have even been known to dive completely underwater to catch a fish which is unusual for a large bird of prey.
-The video below has some dramatic footage of the Osprey catching fish, it's worth a watch.

 Most but not all Osprey will migrate during the winter months.
 Here in North America, Osprey from the northern regions of the United States and Canada will spend the winter in South America.
 Some won't make it all the way to South America and wind up spending their winters in Florida, California or along the gulf coast.